Lafayette Area Snowball Stands :: Where to go to Prevent Summer Meltdowns

 It’s that time of year again.
 SUMMERTIME!
 School is out and mommas are looking for an outing with the kiddos but it’s hot as Hades, so what should you do?
 Hit up the nearest snowball stand for a sweet treat to beat that summer heat!

 I am a firm believer that the best snowball stand is the one that is closest to you, but for the sake of seeking out specifics for you all, I have compiled some helpful information, tidbits, and tricks for the top 3 Snowball Stands in the Lafayette area.
 Hopefully, this helps you determine the perfect stand to visit and what to expect once you are there – no meltdowns allowed!
-The following locations have been taste tested by the LAFMB ladies and our families, for quality assurance, of course!
+The following locations have been taste tested by the Lafayette Mom team and our families, for quality assurance, of course!

 Cajun Sno (Lafayette, LA)